Course Outline

 • Understanding of core networking technologies, including IP addressing, name resolution, and Dynamic Host Configuration Protocol (DHCP).

-• Awareness of fundamental security best practices.
+• Awareness of fundamental security best practices for government environments.

 • Practical experience using Windows client operating systems such as Windows 7, Windows 8, Windows 8.1, or Windows 10.